-47.1.1.2 Acquisition Modality
+47.1.1.2 Acquisition Modality and Lightweight Modality

+For brevity, the term "Modality" is used in this section to refer to both the Acquisition Modality and the Lightweight Modality.

+The Modality assembles acquired pixels with associated metadata and perhaps operator input and then stores the resulting image IODs.
+The Modality may acquire/construct the pixels itself (e.g.,

+Deleted: Acquisition

+Deleted: Acquisition

-- The Acquisition Modality assembles acquired pixels with associated metadata and perhaps operator input and then stores the resulting image IODs.
-The Acquisition Modality may acquire/construct the pixels itself (e.g., a point of care ultrasound device) or it may import pixels and device metadata from a separate image capture device (e.g., a digital camera).
-Details of such separate image capture devices and mechanisms for import are the responsibility of the Acquisition Modality product and are outside the scope of this profile. - A major responsibility of the Acquisition Modality is to ensure that key procedure metadata (such as the body part examined and the imaging procedure performed) are included in the stored image.
+IHE Radiology Technical Framework Supplement - Encounter-Based Imaging Workflow (EBIW) 380 a point of care ultrasound device) or it may import pixels and device metadata from a separate image capture device (e.g., a digital camera).
+Details of such separate image capture devices and mechanisms for import are the responsibility of the Modality product and are outside the scope of this profile.
+Deleted: Acquisition 385 For digital photography and video, XC (external-camera photography) is an appropriate value for Modality (0008,0060).
+VL Photographic Image is an appropriate IOD for photography.
+Video Photographic Image is an appropriate IOD for generic video.
+There are other IODs for more specific The Acquisition Modality shall implement the MWL Semantics in the Get Encounter Imaging Context [RAD-130] transaction.
+The Lightweight Modality shall implement the UPS Semantics in the Get Encounter Imaging 390 Context [RAD-130] transaction.
+The Lightweight Modality shall implement the Store Instances Over the Web [RAD-108] transaction as the Image Capturer.
+395 A major responsibility of the Modality is to ensure that key procedure metadata (such as the body part examined and the imaging procedure performed) are included in the stored image.
 Populating these details may require interacting with the operator.
 Without this information, encounter images cannot be properly managed, located, and accessed when they are needed.
 The full requirements for stored images are documented in the Store Encounter Images [RAD-131] transaction.
 See also Section 47.4.1.6 Recording Encounter and Procedure Metadata.

-The Acquisition Modality may also store non-image DICOM IODs.
+Deleted: Acquisition 100 The Modality may also store non-image DICOM IODs.
 Such evidence documents (like accompanying measurements) will share an Accession Number with associated images and be stored in the same DICOM Study.
-Some Acquisition Modalities might also store non-DICOM clinical documents, such as HL7 CDA.

-The Acquisition Modality user interface, e.g., where it takes input from the operator or shows the operator the metadata that will be associated with the stored images, is left to product design and is outside the scope of profile requirements.
-It is recommended that the Acquisition Modality be able to show the operator what values are being assumed and permit adjustment for metadata values like the department, operator, patient, procedure, etc.
+Some Modalities might also store non-DICOM clinical documents, such as HL7 CDA®4.
+Deleted: Acquisition Deleted: Acquisition 105 The Modality user interface, e.g., where it takes input from the operator or shows the operator the metadata that will be associated with the stored images, is left to product design and is outside the scope of profile requirements.
+It is recommended that the Modality be able to show the operator what values are being assumed and permit adjustment for metadata values like the department, operator, patient, procedure, etc. Deleted: Acquisition Deleted: Acquisition 110 The Lightweight Modality shall have a method of maintaining the correct time and UTC offset ("timezone") and ensuring that the time metadata (acquisition time, series time, etc.) are accurate to within seconds.
+The Acquisition Modality achieves this using the IHE Consistent Time Profile (based on NTP); the Lightweight Modality may choose to use the CT Profile or some other method.
+Mobile devices on a cellular network are likely time synchronized through that infrastructure, which is acceptable.
+See DICOM PS3.17 Annex NNNN for additional details on what EXIF metadata corresponds to which DICOM attributes.
+Deleted: ¶ CDA is the registered trademark of Health Level Seven International.
+Rev. 2.0 - 2019-02-20 32 Copyright © 2019: IHE International, Inc. Template Rev. 10.3

-285 47.1.1.3 Image Manager/Archive
+47.1.1.3 Image Manager/Archive